murkenne/Js_Arrays_and_Strings/README.md

-# This holds my Module 10 Lesson 3 assignment: Assignments: JavaScript Arrays and Strings
+# This holds my Module 10 Lesson 3 Assignment: JavaScript Arrays and Strings